10 Pre-Writing Activities for Preschoolers

-When my 3-year-old started Preschool, I had a hard time realizing she wasn’t a baby anymore, but I knew it was important for her social development, as well as getting her prepared for kindergarten.
+Feb 10, 2022 When my 3-year-old started preschool, I had a hard time realizing she wasn’t a baby anymore.
+I knew her going was important for her social development, as well as getting her prepared for kindergarten.

-One of the main topics they cover in pre-k is writing and pre-writing tasks.
+Two of the main topics they cover in pre-k are writing and pre-writing tasks.
 Every single thing they do, even if it doesn’t appear to be focused on pre-writing, totally is!

-Just playing with playdough is great for building strength in hands for a preschooler.
+Just playing with playdough is great for building strength in hands for young children.
 Practice making balls, rolling playdough into snakes, or create fun designs.
-You can even print out letters and have your child trace the letters with the playdoh.
-If they are a little older, have them recreate the letters next to the paper!
+To learn letters, print out letters, and have your child trace the letters with the playdoh.
+If they are a little older, have them recreate letters next to the paper!

 Here’s another one that is fun, but can be messy!
 This activity will let your preschooler practice the pincer grip (super important for writing) by painting with a q-tip.
 Kids love this activity and you get to make beautiful art!
 Again, feel free to give them letters to create, but really, just using the q-tip is a pre-writing exercise all by itself.